kstenschke/xmchord/README.md

 xmchord listens for events of mouse buttons pressed together with keyboard keys.
 When observing a chording event, xmchord generates an identifier code for the given combination (and order) of button/key presses.
-If there is a shell script file named by the current event code, within xmchord's `actions` directories, it is executed.
+If there is a shell script file named by the current event code within xmchord's `actions` directory, it is executed.

 ## Usage and arguments